lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 And for these kinds of activities related to this, there can be a whole series of rules that lead to various kinds of activities that end up looking like motor stuff, turning knobs, controlling various things.

-The biggest mistake that Rasmussen ever made, perhaps the only one ,from my view, is that he called this &quot;rules&quot;.
+The biggest mistake that Rasmussen ever made, perhaps the only one ,from my view, is that he called this "rules".
 Because it encouraged people to imagine that the rules he's talking about are the rules we write down.
 That is, they think of this rules in this cognitive model as being rules, only turn on X when Y and Z are above... and so on, and so forth... a rule, a synthetic rule that we've made that we've written down, like a rule that you might read in an operating manual or a rule that you might read in, in a cookbook or something like that.
 He's not talking about rules, external to the people he's talking about rules that people have cognitively, that they can use as an immediate way to react to things.

 For example, in his example, he gives a place where you have a low and a high value of pressure.
 And the rule that you have is so long as the needle is between these two things, there's nothing wrong with that, and I don't need to do anything.
 But if it exceeds, if it goes past this on either side, then I must do something.
 And you can look at this and you might even make an adjustment to something without doing anything more than thinking about this needle and its location relative to the marks.